JKGam3r/DOSavingsAccount/README.md

 # DOSavingsAccount
 This project demonstrates constructing a banking data system for user accounts with basic security.
+Its features include ability to deposit funds, transfer funds, and recovering credentials, among other features.
+Measures were put in place to help prevent against SQL injection (for the SQLite database), and the SHA-256 hashing algorithm was used to store passwords in the database.